-- Search Online Opens the default web browser of your system with the search engine specified and searches for information on the module on the web. - Send to COMODO Submits the module for analysis to Comodo, as False Positive (if identified as suspicious by KillSwitch) or as Suspicious file as selected from the sub-menu.
-You can submit the files which you suspect to be a malware.
-The files will be analyzed by experts and added to global white list or black list accordingly in order to benefit all the users of Comodo security products world wide.
+- Search Online Opens the default web browser of your system with the search engine specified and searches for information on the module on the web. - Send to COMODO Submit the module to Comodo for analysis: - Report Suspicious Submit items you believe are malicious but have been deemed safe by KillSwitch - Report 'False Positive' Submit items you think KillSwitch has wrongly identified as suspicious.
+Submitted files will be analyzed by experts and added to the global white list or black list accordingly.